 I’m amazed by the amount of artists that are coming out and giving really strong statements, regarding the public norms that exist in the country.
 Something that you recently mentioned about that cashier incident.
 So do you think various mediums of art is also playing a part, and is considerably becoming really important in terms of expressing?

 I think it is very patriarchal, I mean, it is in a sense, but I think it is because it hasn’t happened before.
 So people are a bit shocked.
 By women, like this woman, actually voicing her opinion or objecting to something.
 But, I do think they will adapt to it at some point.

 In terms of the visual art, this is something that has been going for the past a little over ten years, but then women have been expressive in other ways through literature and writing, and this has been going for the past two decades, three decades.
 But then again, this has been, it is quite an elitist thing, do you know what I mean?

 Because I do think it’s a very valid question that she is posing, with regards to, you know, the unnecessary deaths of these women who are basically just going to their jobs.
 So we’ll see, I mean, I prefer to be hopeful and optimistic.
 I think when it comes to being in a context like that, it’s good to try and not, obviously you want to push boundaries, but you want to be sensitive as well because you don’t want to cause backlash, because when there’s backlash there is so much time wasted to calm them down.

 And I didn’t see how this could be religiously offensive, and it just became a matter of how could the photographer allow such a thing to happen, but then again I got a lot, I felt that because that image was isolated from the surrounding images, just to give it context.
 I think that was one of the reasons why the reaction became as focused on that and did not look at the holistic work and I asked for, the person who uploaded the image on the Jeddah Art Week Instagram account to take the photo down, because I told her next time, if you’re going to show the work, show it the way I presented it, which is a series of images together, because the way I presented it was like a constellation of 26 images.

-That is what they said, what do you think about media support in terms of the project, considering the controversial remark on the situation of Saudi women in their native country and abroad?Yeah, well, I didn’t read that comment by Arab News.
-Image©Wasma Mansour
+That is what they said, what do you think about media support in terms of the project, considering the controversial remark on the situation of Saudi women in their native country and abroad?

 I mean, it was just a comment like that.
 I don’t know whether they actually understood the project.
 I mean nobody called me up, let’s say, and requested more information about my work.